Naman22311/Auto-Modding-Car-ADDON/README.md

-# GTA V DLC Pack Installer & Manager
+# DLC Pack Installer & Manager

 This project automates the extraction and installation of custom DLC packs for **Grand Theft Auto V**.
 It simplifies the often tedious process of managing add-on vehicle mods by efficiently handling compressed archives, identifying necessary game files, and seamlessly integrating them into your game setup.